sergio-hcsoft/fragile-1/docsrc/source/resources/function_minimization.rst

 random perturbation.

-This can be done using the ``MinimizerWrapper`` class, that takes in any instance of a ``Function`` environment, and performs a local minimzation process after each environment step.
+This can be done using the ``MinimizerWrapper`` class, that takes in any instance of a ``Function`` environment, and performs a local minimization process after each environment step.

 The ``MinimizerWrapper`` uses ``scipy.optimize.minimize`` under the